WCI-Computer-Science/WCI-Walks/README.md

 ## Technical info
 This web application is built with a Flask backend and HTML(Jinja2)/JavaScript frontend.
-It's deployed to Heroku and uses a Heroku PostgreSQL database add-on.
+It's deployed to Heroku and uses the Heroku PostgreSQL and Heroku Redis add-ons.
 It connects with Strava's API to automatically log distances.

 ## App directory